• Home Page

 PictureHerbert Kretzmer

-Kretzmer (1925-20) was born in South Africa of emigré Lithuanian Jewish parents.
+Herbert Kretzmer (1925-20) was born in South Africa of emigré Lithuanian Jewish parents.
 He moved to London in 1954 and worked as a journalist and a part-time lyricist.
 He had a way with words.
 Mackintosh passed much of Fenton’s job to Kretzmer.
-More a lyricist than a translator, Kretzmer estimated that his task with "Les Misérables" was about one-third translation, one-third new songs, and one-third adaptation (writing new songs for the music).
+More a lyricist than a translator, Kretzmer estimated that his task with "Les Misérables" amounted to one-third translation, one-third new songs, and one-third adaptation (writing new songs for the music).
 Kretzmer barely spoke French but worked with an English translation of the French lyrics and read the entire Victor Hugo novel several times.
 His main objective was not translation but creative adaptation of the songs into English consistent with their melodies and meanings.
 In his own words:

 "I offer this advice to any lyricist invited to adapt or translate foreign songs into

-English. .
+English.
 Do not follow the original text slavishly.
 Re-invent the lyric in your own

 words, remembering that there may be better ways of serving a master than

 trotting behind him on a leash.
-Working on Les Miserables I did not see myself as
+Working on Les Misérables I did not see myself as

 a translator, but as a co-writer… an equal among equals."

-"Les Mis" has spawned among its fans a cottage industry of commentary regarding the assignment of songs to roles and the pairing of specific songs with melodic reprises.
-A distinctive characteristic of “Les Mis” is the intertwined threads of melodies that are reprised as themes throughout the show.
+"Les Misérables" has spawned among its fans a cottage industry of commentary regarding the assignment of songs to roles and the pairing of specific songs with melodic reprises.
+A distinctive characteristic of “Les Misérables” is the intertwined threads of melodies that appear as themes throughout the show.
 They provide linkages between narrative incidents and help establish the identity of characters.
 Melody detectives have peered endlessly over the scripts to identify the specific melodic themes that connect particular songs.
-The titles of songs and their assignment to roles also received attention.
-For example, "L'air de la misère" in the French version became "On my own" in English and it was re-assigned from Fantine to Éponine.
-There was also the puzzling absence of a distinctive solo for Cosette whose face nevertheless became the visual emblem of the entire show.
-By the time Kretzmer was done, several French songs in the original version were gone and replaced by half a dozen original songs that he wrote with Boublil and Schonberg.
-Kretzmer “adapted” the remaining French songs into entirely new English versions.
-As a result, the length of performances increased from 2 to 3+ hours.

 PictureLes Misérables, Paris Olympic Games, 2024